Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

 How much is a lift gate for a box truck?

-How much weight can a box truck lift gate handle?
+How much weight can a lift gate handle?

 Can you add a lift gate to any straight truck?